 We are proactively pursuing sourcing strategies to reduce our carbon footprint.
-Opportunities for the use of clean, renewable/carbon-free energy sources to power our facilities and reduce our carbon footprint are greater than ever, driven by new technologies, lower costs, and the availability of subsidies and incentives to spur investment.
-We also recognize the importance of addressing our energy mix: in 2023, approximately 66% of our energy consumption was based on natural gas use.
+We also recognize the importance of addressing our energy mix: in 2024, approximately 65% of our energy consumption was based on natural gas use.
 Transitioning to a low-carbon economy likely will require that we evaluate potential options relating to our use of natural gas.
 We have identified climate-related opportunities for energy sources to include the following: